benswift/biott/resources/templates/md/posts/2016-12-01-blog-refresh.md

 {:title "Blog refresh"
  :layout :post}

-Well, it's another year, and another blog refresh.
-Still a clojure-powered static site with disgusting hand-rolled (s)css, but this time with [Cryogen](http://cryogenweb.org/), which seems pretty nice.
+Another year, and another blog refresh.
+It's still a clojure-powered static site with messy hand-rolled (s)css, but this time with [Cryogen](http://cryogenweb.org/), which seems pretty nice.

 The other big change is that the Extempore documentation posts have all been removed.
 A little while ago I did some work to set up the